Anthropology

 Attributes: Social Science

-This course provides students with a basic understanding of demographic methods and techniques applied in analysis of long term changes in the demographic patterns of anthropological populations.
+This course provides students with a basic understanding of, and skills associated with, demographic methods and techniques applied to the analysis of long-term changes in the structure of human populations.

 PR/CR: A minimum grade of C is required unless otherwise indicated.